 Purchasing a franchise is a qualifying investment for E-2 Visa purposes.

-Investing in a franchise is a convenient and practical way to obtain a E-2 visa for the United States of America.
+Buying a franchise business is a convenient and practical way to obtain a E-2 visa for the United States of America.
 For an overview of the requirements and characteristics of the E-2 visa for the United States, read our article: Immigration to USA, E-1 visa and E-2 visa.
 Always keep in mind that not all the countries have the E-2 visa option available for their nationals.
 For a list of the Treaty Countries which nationals may apply for a E-2 visa for the United States of America, click here.

 The good news for those who seek opportunities to invest and work legally in the United States, is that the purchase of a franchise qualifies as a valid investment for the purpose of obtaining the E-2 USA visa.